The Truth About Breast Cancer and What You Can Do About It

+The report shows that while the number of young women being diagnosed has reduced, women in their 20s and 30s have less chance of survival than older women, as the cancer is often more aggressive.
 ‘When looking at breast cancer in young women, we see a higher proportion of very large breast cancers (>=50mm) diagnosed (8%) than in older women (6%).
-Very large breast cancers are associated with lower survival than small breast cancers (<15mm)’ Mr Harvey said.
+Very large breast cancers are associated with lower survival than small breast cancers (<15mm).

 Women in their 20’s and 30’s also have careers, a busy lifestyle and maybe a family to look after and usually by the time something is found, the size of the cancer itself is in the large category, which is harder to treat.
 Especially if the cancer has been left too long and has spread to areas such as the lymph nodes.

 Younger women diagnosed can also experience feelings of isolation, as there are not as many people going through the same experience, as well as early menopause and infertility from treatment.
-These issues often impact the rest of their lives.
+These issues can often impact the rest of their lives.

 Unfortunately, mammograms do not work well at detecting cancer in younger breasts, so the best method of early detection of breast cancer in young women is through breast awareness.
 Young women are being called upon to familiarise themselves with their breasts and to know when there is a change that doesn’t seem right, such as shape, size, lumpiness, nipple changes, redness/dimpling on the breast or unusual pain.
 You can also find out more information on how to check your breasts on the McGrath Foundation website.
 You should get into a regular habit of checking your breasts.
 In the shower once a week is usually a good idea.